Running your first job

 It's very important that you accurately specify the jobs' resource requirements in the #PBS directives.

-Advice on choosing the right resource requirements for your work is in our job sizing guidelines.
+Advice on choosing the right resource requirements for your work is in our job sizing guidance.
 As a general rule, the smaller the resource request, the less time the job will spend queuing.

 Submitting and monitoring a job